Osnova Studios

 03

-Where consumer tech CGI tends to be most useful.
+Where consumer electronics CGI tends to be most useful.

 Typical uses include homepage hero sections, launch campaigns, reveal visuals, product-page feature images, close-up material renders, and short animations that explain form and detail.
 It works best when the device itself is the centerpiece and visual precision supports trust.